-The eccentric-looking porcelain has always baffled and bemused, but it’s currently having something of a moment.
+The eccentric-looking porcelain of ceramic fruit and vegetables has always baffled and bemused, but it’s recently had something of a moment.
 From its roots in 18th-century London to the fresh designs in Anthropologie, vegetable-inspired tableware has certainly made an impact on the masses.

 Antique pieces fetch huge sums, too.
 When Rachel ‘Bunny’ Mellon’s collection of 18th-century vegetable ceramics was sold by Sotheby’s in New York in 2014, the prices were phenomenal.
 A pair of 1775 Chelsea asparagus tureens sold for £76,000, while a trio of 19th-century cabbage tureens brought the hammer down at £4,700.